AI Workshop: learn to build apps with AI →

 Bytes in ASCII charsets equate to characters, but with non-ASCII charsets, the number of characters might differ because some characters might take multiple bytes, for example this happens in Unicode.

-In this case the -m flag will help getting the correct value:
+In that case the -m flag will give you the correct character count:

 wc -m test.txt